trilitech/tezos-developer-docs/docs/developing/wallet-setup.md

 The page sends you to https://metamask.tezos.com to approve and manage the connection.

 For more information about using MetaMask with Tezos, see [MetaMask Now Supports Tezos: An Explainer](https://spotlight.tezos.com/metamask-now-supports-tezos-an-explainer/).

+For a full list of Tezos wallets, see https://tezos.com/learn/store-and-use.

 ## Switching the wallet to a testnet